microchip-pic-avr-examples/dspic33ck-curiosity-data-eeprom-emulation-demo/README.md

 There are 2 examples in this repository.
 One example uses single panel and another demonstrates dual panel capability of DEE.

 ## Example1:
-This demo runs the Data EEPROM Emulation , if emulation is succesful then prints a message saying "Data EEPROM Emulation successful.
+This demo runs the Data EEPROM Emulation , if emulation is successful then prints a message to the serial terminal saying "Data EEPROM Emulation successful.
 Value at address 0 is 1024 and address1 is 1025"
 If emulation fails it prints a message saying "Data EEPROM Emulation failed".

 ## Example2:
 There are 2 MPLABX projects under folder "dspic33ck-curiosity-dual-panel-dee-demo".
-One project for parttion1 another for partition2.
+One project for partition1 another for partition2.
 These projects are already linked so that when dee-dual-panel-demo-partition1.X is built and programmed, it programs both the partitions.

 After programming , user will see the following data on the serial terminal on successful emulation,

 ![image](images/partition1.jpg)

 After some time , once the emulation is completed and output is displayed, reset the board.

 The following data will be displayed on successful emulation.

 ![image](images/partition2.jpg)

 ## Accessing 16-Bit Data EEPROM Emulation Library